posit-dev/publisher/docs/vscode.md

 ![](https://cdn.posit.co/publisher/assets/img/deployment.png)

-Failure Publishing:
+Failure Deploying:

 ![](https://cdn.posit.co/publisher/assets/img/deployment-publish-error.png)

-Error parsing Deployment:
+Error parsing the Deployment file:

 ![](https://cdn.posit.co/publisher/assets/img/deployment-error.png)

-Click the deploy icon next to a deployment, which will prompt you for your credentials and the configuration you want to use - if you have more than one.

 ### Configurations

-Lists the configurations in your project.
+This view lists the configurations in your project.

 Clicking a configuration will open the configuration file in the editor.
 Additionally, you can right-click on a configuration for more operations